-In addition to maintaining the engine, and other components ‘under the hood’, you also want to keep on top of the appearance and quality of the interior of the vehicle.
-With proper care and cleaning of the interior cabin – such as maintaining the fabric & leather, and the consoles and compartments – you can keep the vehicle looking as good as new.
+The average Canadian will keep a new vehicle for eight to nine years.
+Some vehicles have a lifespan of up to 15 years, which means that a lot of Canadians decide to either trade in or sell their vehicles independently.
+Without a regular and thorough maintenance routine, the chances of getting the most value back will decrease.
+Taking care of your vehicle, not only when necessary but with regular engine changes and tune-ups, will ensure the vehicle continues to run smoothly.
+In addition to maintaining the engine and other internal components, you also want to keep on top of the appearance and quality of the interior of the vehicle.
+With proper care and cleaning of the interior cabin, such as maintaining the fabric and leather and the consoles and compartments, you can keep the vehicle looking as good as new.